Imported Animal Quarantine Surveillance

 After extensive consultation, the Australian governments, livestock industries and scientific community agreed that cattle imported from countries with recorded cases of BSE might have been exposed to the BSE agent before arriving in Australia.
 As a precautionary measure, it was agreed that these animals should not enter the human or animal food chains in Australia.

 Banned livestock imports

 - live sheep and goats from all countries except New Zealand since 1952

 Cattle already imported from countries that subsequently reported BSE cases have been traced, and are under permanent quarantine in accordance with the Biosecurity Act 2015.
 This section of the Act prohibits the unauthorised movement of cattle, or their sale for slaughter, and ensures that their carcases will be disposed of in an approved manner upon death or destruction.

-All these cattle have been permanently identified in accordance with the National Livestock Identification Scheme (NLIS) and their details recorded in the NLIS database.
+All these cattle have been permanently identified in accordance with the National Livestock Identification System (NLIS) and their details recorded in the NLIS database.
 These measures allow the normal commercial management of the animals, but prohibit their use for the production of human or animal food.

 Earlier imports from higher risk countries

 Some imported cattle were slaughtered before BSE was reported in their country of origin.
 But scientific risk assessments have shown a negligible likelihood that BSE became established in the Australian cattle herd as a result of the importation of cattle from Europe, Japan, Canada or the US.

 Australia has an excellent capability to trace animals from markets back to the most recent property of residence.
 This system has proved invaluable in disease eradication programs and emergency disease situations.